Norman0406/OpenSkeletonFitting/README.md

 ## OpenSFitting

-defines a skeleton hierarchy consisting fo joints, bones and constraints.
+defines a skeleton hierarchy consisting of joints, bones and constraints.
 An energy function is then attached to each joint which uses the previously detected features, geodesic lines and the point cloud to define an energy, based on the joint parameters.
 The energy functions for the whole skeleton hierarchy are supposed to be minimal when the pose is optimal.
-A simple gradient minimization algorithm then uses the previous pose to minimize the overall skeleton energy.
+A simple gradient minimization algorithm then uses the previous pose to change the skeleton parameters and minimize the overall skeleton energy.

 A joint also defines classificator functions, which label the features to corresponding body parts, as well as extrapolator functions, which define the behaviour in case the body part has not been found.